Who We Are

 Our Story

 “I want to tell you all about us and our story, so here we go.
 The inspiration behind Best Life comes from personal experience.
 When I lost my grandfather, my grandmother’s independence quickly declined.
-Without easy access to transport, home support, or a solution that suited her needs, she moved into a care home earlier than she should have.
+Without easy access to transport, home support, or a solution that suited her needs, she moved into a care home.
 Sadly, this is a common reality for many families.
-I lost my mum to cancer when I was just nine years old, so my nan, Pat, became everything to me.
-She wasn’t just a grandmother, she was my safe place, my constant, and one of the closest people in my life.
+I lost my mum to cancer when I was just nine years old, so my nan, Pat, was very important to me.

-When my Grandmother began showing signs of dementia, we looked for support, but what we found felt cold, emotionless and clinical.
-People dressed like nurses took her out for tea and cake, but she didn’t need nursing care, but that was the only kind of help on offer.
-Eventually, she was moved into a care home against her will, not because she needed to be there, but because there was nowhere else for her to go.
-She spent a year sitting in a circle of chairs with strangers, in an expensive environment she didn’t want or need.
-I knew it didn’t have to be that way.
+When my Grandmother began showing signs of dementia, we looked for support, but not a lot existed.
+Eventually, she was moved into a care home, not because she needed to be there, but because there was nowhere else for her to go.
 That’s why I created Best Life, to create the kind of support I wish Pat had, and that every person deserves.”

 Our Companions & Day Club Staff